Clemapfel/jluna/docs/installation.md

 + `<julia package>` is the library/package containing the julia C-API
 + `<julia include directory>` is the folder containing `julia.h`.

-The shared julia library location is usually
+The shared Julia library location is usually
 + `${JULIA_BINDIR}/../lib`

-while the julia include directory is usually
+while the Julia include directory is usually
 + `${JULIA_BINDIR}/../include/` or
 + `${JULIA_BINDIR}/../include/julia/`